Rachel Del Dosso

 Q: Do you offer a sliding scale or discounted services?

 A: We have a designated number of slots in my practice devoted to serving families/people in need.
 Low fee slots are reserved for people in need of trauma treatment that would otherwise not be able to have access to therapy services.
-They become available sporadically, so please email me to be added to a waitlist so you can be notified when a slot becomes available.
+Please ask us if we have any sliding scale spots available.

 Q: What is sex therapy?
 Does it involve touch?